What is augmented reality?

-You will need a newer phone connected to Wi-Fi or a service provider and with updated software (i.e., iPhone 6 or higher with at least iOS 13 or Android with 7.0).
+You will need a newer phone connected to Wi-Fi or a service provider and with updated software (i.e., iOS 14 or later, Android 13.0 or later).
 You can also check if your mobile device is ARCore compatible.

 How do I install the app?

 First, you need an AR-capable device (see above).